 For one, the interest rates are competitive, and different banks offer different rates.
-Last we checked (as of Jan 2023), most banks offer home loans in the range of 8-9%.
-These interest rates are determined by the RBI’s repo rate, which is the rate at which the RBI lends out money to regulated entities.
+As of Jan 2023, most banks offer home loans in the range of 8-9%.

 As a borrower, you can claim the interest paid on loan as an exemption from your annual taxable income.
 This makes it a tax saving instrument too, as the government wants you to take loans to buy a home instead of putting in your own capital.
 The money you pay as interest to the banks goes towards nation-building and the general upkeep of the banking system.

 Home loans are different from personal loans in that personal loans are given to you for any sort of miscellaneous personal purpose.

 Lenders typically set some age criteria for borrowers who wish to avail a home loan.
 This is generally in the range of 18 years to 60 years.
 In some cases, lenders may allow borrowers up to the age of 70 to avail of a loan.
 This helps ensure that borrowers are within the working age and can earn the income needed to repay the loan.

 Lenders generally tend to prefer borrowers with a job and a steady source of income.
 This means salaried employees with a career record have a good chance of qualifying, assuming other criteria are met.
 Self-employed people can also borrow home loans, but they will have to provide proof of the profitability of their business.